Helensburgh Hockey Club: The future of the club

 The late 90s saw an increase in membership, thanks to the tireless efforts of Andy Richardson, Brian Caulfield and Barry Cox.
 This led to the club fielding a 2nd XI once more.
 Barry was also instrumental in starting the club's junior hockey club.
 The success of the junior club meant that a 3rd XI could be formed by 2005 and the club continued to grow from strength to strength.

 Success on the pitch was harder to come by however.
 The 2nd XI managed to finish second in division 4, during the 2005–06 season, and gaining them promotion.
 The 1st XI recorded their longest stint in the 1st division, between 2010 and 2017, but eventual relegation at the end of the 2016–17 season saw them return to division 2.
 They did, however, bounce straight back, winning the 2nd division title and bringing some silverware to the club after many long years of empty trophy cabinets.

 The 2nd XI soon followed suit and gained promotion and the title of division 3 champions after a successful 2022–23 season.
 This sees the 2nd XI feature in division 2 for the first time in the club's history.

+After a disappointing period, the club, having lost members, has had to drop back to 2 XI's.